 "The vice president is very much a businessman - he never took time to joke.
-I've met quite a few politicians, and my person-al impression is that he's kind of a point-blank man.
+I've met quite a few politicians, and my personal impression is that he's kind of a point-blank man.
 He doesn't mess around.
 He comes right to the point with a straightforward attitude.
-And he made no pre-tense of knowing a great deal about Indians.
+And he made no pretense of knowing a great deal about Indians.
 I appreciate that - and it makes it easier to work.
 There was no waste of time.
-It vas all business, and that is refreshing.
+It was all business, and that is refreshing.'

 On Aug.
-9, the day Ford took e presidential oath of office, William Youpee, executive direc-tor of the National Tribal Chairmen's Association sent the following letter to Ford: "We wish to congratulate you in assuming the responsibility of the 38th presidency of the United States.
+9, the day Ford took the presidential oath of office.
+William Youpee, executive director of the National Tribal Chairmen's Association sent the following letter to Ford:

+"We wish to congratulate you

+in assuming the responsibility of the 38th presidency of the United States.

 "We in the National Tribal Chairmen's Association feel these are exciting but critical times for Indians in the United States.
-Treaties are being tested, Indian lives are being exerted and new To be responsive to this mood, the NTCA has dedicated itself to the promise of a better future for the accurate fudure. for the reservation Indian.
+Treaties are being tested, Indian lives are being exerted and new expectations are being voiced.
+To be responsive to this mood, the NTCA has dedicated itself to the promise of a better future for the reservation Indian.

-"It is to the point, the one of communication and working toward common objectives, that the NTCA pledges its support and cooperation to the Office of the Presidency in matters related to Indians.
+"It is to the point, the one of communication and working toward common objectives, that the NTCA pledges its support and cooperation to the Office of the Presidency in matters related to Indians.'